esteblock/multichain-dapp/README.md

 ![Multichain Demo 2](https://github.com/esteblock/multichain-dapp/assets/2274485/55543d79-9dc9-4543-bbd3-d90f1a3ae0d5)

 # How does it works?
-From @soroban-react v5.0.3 you can set several networks for your dapp to be contected to.
+From @soroban-react v5.0.3 (currently supporting preview 9) you can set several networks for your dapp to be contected to.

 Just import those networks when creating your Soroban React Provider using
 ```javascript